 Global Business Travel Trends – Q1-2023 Quarterly Update

-Travel supply and demand throughout the year are predicted to moderate after 2022’s rapid growth, with the complete reopening of Greater China’s borders causing spikes in fuel demand and prices; inflation rates are predicted to decline, and operating costs remain high.
+Pressure remains on the travel industry.
+Travel supply and demand throughout the year is predicted to moderate after 2022’s rapid growth, with the complete reopening of Greater China’s borders causing spikes in fuel demand and prices.
+While inflation rates are predicted to decline, operating costs remain high.

-The other major priority for the travel industry, and travel managers, is what lies at the heart of every journey: the traveler.
-FCM Consulting’s Quarterly Trends Report Q1-2023 explores how factors such as time, carbon emission footprint, and cost could affect global business travel booking trends and traveler choices.
+The other major priority for the travel industry, and travel managers, is what lies at the heart of every journey: the traveller.
+FCM Consulting’s Quarterly Trends Report Q1-2023 explores how factors such as time, carbon emission footprint, and cost could affect global business travel booking trends and traveller choices.